 Figure 3 also shows (in the right panel) the evolution of the relative productivities of developing countries over time.
-The dashed line is the histogram of developing countries' productivities in the mid-eighties, the solid line is the histogram for the mid-nineties and the dotted line the one for the beginning of this century for the sample of twenty-two developing countries for which we have data for all three periods.
-We see that the distribution is shifting to the right over time, meaning that over this twenty-year period lower income countries are slowly catching up in sectoral TFP relative to the US.16
+The dashed line is the histogram of developing countries' productivities in the mid-1980s, the solid line is the histogram for the mid-1990s and the dotted line the one for the beginning of this century for the sample of 22 developing countries for which we have data for all three periods.
+We see that the distribution is shifting to the right over time, meaning that over this 20-year period lower income countries are slowly catching up in sectoral TFP relative to the US.16

-Our estimates also allow us to construct "Ricardian"-style curves of comparative advantage due to productivity differences for any given sector-country pair.
-The panels of Figure 4 depict productivities arranged in decreasing order, according to the magnitude of relative productivity differences with the US, for four representative countries: Germany, Spain, Uruguay, and Zimbabwe.
+Our estimates also allow us to construct 'Ricardian'-style curves of comparative advantage because of productivity differences for any given sector-country pair.
+The panels of Figure 4 depict productivities arranged in decreasing order, according to the magnitude of relative productivity differences with the US, for four representative countries: Germany, Spain, Uruguay and Zimbabwe.